-The marketing mix used to be made up of the 7P’s of marketing and it was believed that these all had to be aligned to achieve success.
+The marketing mix used to be made up of the 7P’s of marketing and it was believed that these all had to be aligned to achieve success, you can find out more in this article about the best ways to market to consumers.
 These days we, as consumers, have evolved, and we no longer expect to be served information about businesses and passively accept this as "truth".
 Consumers have transformed into "prosumers" – proactively seeking out solutions to their problems.
 Additionally, they have become producers: producers of products (more and more bespoke products or options are available); producers of content and opinion.
 All facilitated by the growth and adoption of technology and the sharing of information.
 This is when prosumer marketing comes in.

 Prosumer marketing puts your customer at the heart of your business with the other elements of the marketing mix being influenced by their attitudes and behaviours.